 When do you get the results?

-Your health visitor will give you the results when your baby is about six to eight weeks old.
-They will be recorded in your child’s personal health record (red book), which you will need to take along with your baby to each contact you have with a health professional.
+You will receive the results when your baby is about six to eight weeks old.
+They will be recorded in your child’s personal health record (red book), which you will need to take along with your baby to each appointment you have with a health professional.

 If any concerns are identified, you will be contacted much earlier.